nolar/kopf/docs/contributing.rst

 Blend your code into the surrounding code style.

-Kopf does not use and will never use strict code formatters (at least, until they acquire common sense and context awareness).
+Kopf does not use and will never use strict code formatters (at least until they acquire common sense and context awareness).
 In case of doubt, adhere to PEP-8 and [Google Python Style Guide](https://google.github.io/styleguide/pyguide.html).

 For imports, use [isort](https://github.com/PyCQA/isort)::